 TV Advice on Thermal Scopes

-Well, I just watched a very highly regarded (by me and others I know) hunting show and they were hunting predators, in the dark, with thermal optics.
+Well, I just watched a very highly regarded (by me and others I know) shooting show and they were shooting predators, in the dark, with thermal optics.
 Now, by their own account, they did not have that much experience with thermals.
 Also, to their credit, they did not profess to be experts when it came to the finer points of how to use thermals to hunt.
 But, and this is a big “BUT”, they gave a piece of advice on how to properly adjust the focus of the thermal that was partially incorrect.
 We’ll get to the focus part in a minute, but first, I must also commend them for another piece of advice they gave.
 And that was to seek out the advice of others that have first hand, successful, experience if you are new to thermals.
 This is sound advice for almost anything in life that you have no formal training in.
 And no, I’m not going to say which show.
 They are too good to bash them by name over this.
 I merely point this out to emphasize that not all advice is good, even if it comes from TV hosts you have respect for.

 Focus Your Thermal Ocular Lens